brevzin/brevzin.github.io/_posts/2018-10-20-concepts-declarations.md

 You can see in these examples that concepts often have more information associated with them than just a predicate. `Invocable` is closely associated with the actual result of that invocation - you almost always really need that extra type. `Range` is closely associated with the value type that this range is over - you almost always need that too.
 It would be great if we could express that relationship directly, so you don't just need to magically know how you could get that information.

 You can also see in these examples that it would be really helpful to do template-style pattern matching as part of the constraint process.
-The difference between the `vector` and `Range` version of `sequence()`, for instance, is all about the difference between being able to pattern-match on `vector<expected<T,E>>` versus having to very explicitly spell out what this means for the `Range` version.
+The difference between the `vector` and `Range` version of <code class="language-cpp">sequence()</code>, for instance, is all about the difference between being able to pattern-match on <code class="language-cpp">vector&lt;expected&lt;T,E&gt;&gt;</code> versus having to very explicitly spell out what this means for the `Range` version.

 I would love to see something like this: